PharmGKB/PharmCAT/docs/Runtime.md

 ### UK Biobank 200K Integrated Call Set
+These statistics were tested on the Stanford Sherlock high-performance computing center by Binglan Li from Gecko group at Stanford University.

 Case 1: the VCF Preprocessor using 20 processors
 - Job: Running the VCF Preprocessor